 Reflecting on the support we receive

-One of the most profound moments of 2016 for me was writing the Acknowledgements section of my book.
+One of the most profound moments of 2016 for me was writing the Acknowledgements section of my first book.
 This one exercise in gratitude took as long as writing any of the other chapters and required just as much thought!
 Some names appeared quickly in my mind.
 Others came to me only after reflection and with an a ha moment when I thought, “I can’t believe I almost forgot them — they were hugely helpful at a critical step of the process!”
 Many people appeared in multiple categories, and for brevity, I had to choose to print them only in one.
 I chose to write a long Acknowledgments list, as my first book would not have been possible without such a team effort over many years.

 Reflecting on this process made me think of the value of an “Acknowledgements” thought exercise.
 Imagine if today you were to write out the names of everyone who helped you the past year.
 What would that list look like?
 How about taking a moment to sketch out a high level rough draft.